nojronatron/BF-BMX/README.md

 The computer operator(s) can then start the BF-BMX Desktop application(s) and Server Service.
 ## Install Desktop App

-Locate the ClickOnce :tm: installer file and double-click it to start the installation process.
+Locate and double-click "setup.exe" to start the installation process.

-The BF-BMX Desktop App will then be located in the Windows Start Menu, and will launch.
+The BF-BMX Desktop App will be installed and will launch.

+As you might expect, you can find the app in the Windows Start Menu, named "BFBMX.Desktop".

 ### Desktop App Overview